Len Peto

 Leonard Arthur Peto (June 25, 1892 – November 10, 1985) was a National Hockey League executive and a director of both the Montreal Canadiens and the Montreal Maroons.
 His name was engraved on the Stanley Cup in 1944 with the Montreal Canadiens.

-Leonard Arthur Peto was born in London, England, June 25, 1892, and died in Vallejo, Solano County, California, November 10, 1985.
+Leonard Arthur Peto was born in London, England, and died in Vallejo, Solano County, California.
 He came to Canada in 1912 and joined the staff of the Canadian Car and Foundry Company eventually rising to the position of vice president and managing director.
 At about the same time he joined the Montreal Amateur Athletic Association (MAAA).
-During his soccer career in Canada he played in goal for the MAAA and was also a member of the Montreal All-Star team that played in the Carls-Rite Cup game against the Toronto All-Stars in 1915.
-When a knee injury took him out of competition he turned to organizing and became the man behind Montreal Carsteel, one of the greatest teams in Canadian soccer history.
-During the turbulent years of the 1920s he was also involved with the Inter-Provincial League and then became the first president of the National Soccer League when it was formed in 1926, a position he held for 10 years.
+During his soccer career in Canada, he played in goal for the MAAA and was also a member of the Montreal All-Star team that played in the Carls-Rite Cup game against the Toronto All-Stars in 1915.
+When a knee injury took him out of competition he turned to organizing and became the man behind Montréal Carsteel FC, one of the greatest teams in Canadian soccer history.
+During the turbulent years of the 1920s, he was also involved with the Inter-Provincial League and then became the first president of the National Soccer League when it was formed in 1926, a position he held for 10 years.
 He was also behind an ill-fated attempt to form an International League between teams in the National Soccer League and the American Soccer League in 1926, the league lasted just one season.
 He also found himself in trouble with the Dominion of Canada Football Association (today's Canadian Soccer Association) over an attempt to play Sunday soccer in Montreal when soccer on the Sabbath was frowned on in Canada.
 However, as time went on he returned to favour and was elected President of the Dominion of Canada Football Association in 1935, a position he held until 1939.
 In later years he switched his interest to Canadian football and then to hockey.
 In 1940, along with D.C.
 Coleman, he was invited by Senator Donat Raymond to join the board of directors of the Canadian Arena Company, and this led to him becoming one of a three-man committee directing operations of the NHL Canadiens when the club was taken over by Forum interests from private ownership.
 For some years previous he had been honorary president of the Montreal Royals of the Quebec Senior Hockey League.